Pheobe-Sun/anomaly-detection-challenge-2020/README.md

 OC-SVM
 > sklearn version implemented (vanilla version, no paramaters tuned).
 > F1 scores calculated.
-> A worryingly large number of False Positives
+> A worryingly large number of False Positives.
 > In it's current form this may be looking into the future.
 Need expert confirmation here.
 > I'm wondering if we can train our models on datasets elsewhere with similar properties to the challenge data.
 Some form of transfer learning.